 For further information on the benefits associated with purchasing offsets, see questions in the Carbon Offset above.

 The fight against climate change requires a commitment on behalf of all of everyone who contributes to the production of GHG emissions.
 By purchasing a carbon offset with Carbonzero, you can:

 Carbonzero takes pride in showcasing our credibility.
 We provide customers with a high degree of transparency throughout the course of our business practices.
-At a minimum, Carbonzero provides ISO-based offsets which meet the WRI/WBCSD GHG Protocol for Project Accounting.
-In addition, many of our projects meet additional offset standards which as CCBA.
-We prepare emissions reports in accordance with WRI/WBCSD GHG Protocol Corporate Accounting and Reporting standards.
+At a minimum, Carbonzero provides ISO-based offsets that meet the WRI/WBCSD GHG Protocol for Project Accounting.
+In addition, many of our projects meet additional offset standards, such as CCBA.
+We prepare emissions reports in accordance with WRI/WBCSD GHG Protocol Corporate Accounting and Reporting Standards.
 The Carbonzero Carbon Emissions Calculator discloses its methodology during the calculation process in a manner that showcases our accurate and up-to-date sources.
 For more information please visit our Standards section.